tarsmachine/tarsmachine.github.io/index.md

 1. Traction (user,customomers,revenue)
 2. Insights
-3. How do i get it
+3. How Do I Get It
-4. Insights to inspiration
+4. Insights to Inspiration
-5. Unfair advantage
+5. Unfair Advantage
+6. Why Now
+7. What's Special

 ---